Arilas/array-aggregate/README.md

 ### $lte

 Check that value is less than or equal some in query.
 Work with number, Date

+### $ne

+Check that value is not equal some in query.
+Work with array, string, number, Date, boolean

+### $in

+Check that value is a member of some in query.
+Work with array, string, number

+### $nin

+Check that value is not a member of some in query.
+Work with array, string, number

 ## Built-in logical Operators